Command & Conquer (DOS, Windows)

 GDI Mission 9 had the southern half of the map extend a bit further, including a few trees.

-NOD Mission 2 has a long road circling beyond the south and east edges of the map.
+Nod Mission 2 has a long road circling beyond the south and east edges of the map.
 There's also a river in the south-west corner.
+These features don't match any other mission or maps in the game, so they are likely remains of a map that never made it to the final retail version.

 Unused Mission Content